 Unless you’re Master Splinter from Teenage Mutant Ninja Turtles, there’s a good chance your conflict resolution skills need polishing.
-Because let’s be honest — no matter how hard you try, you’ll almost always bump into a conflict at work at some point, especially when working with a remote team.
+Because let’s be honest — no matter how hard you try, you're bound to bump into a conflict at work at some point.

 The good news: you’re not alone.
 85% of employees deal with disputes on one level or another.
 29% come face-to-face with conflicts almost constantly.

-Putting your conflict management skills to work is the obvious solution here, but mediating tension in a remote team is often easier said than done.
+Putting your conflict management skills to work is the obvious solution here, but mediating tension is often easier said than done.

-It can seem pretty daunting as we look at the effects of conflict in the workplace:
+It can seem pretty daunting as we look at the effects of common conflicts in the workplace:

 That’s not all.